Azure/arc_jumpstart_drops/sample_app/cerebral_genai/_index.md

 2. **Resource Specifications**:
    - **Minimal Resource Deployment**: For deployments using the Language Learning Model (LLM) hosted on Azure, a lighter resource footprint is feasible.
 A machine with at least **16 GB RAM and 4 CPU cores** should suffice.
    - **Full Resource Deployment**: For on-premises deployments where the System Lifecycle Management (SLM) is also located on-premises, a more robust system is required.
-It is recommended to use an Azure VM configured to simulate an edge environment with **32 GB RAM and 8 CPU cores**.
+It's recommended to use an Azure VM configured to simulate an edge environment with **32 GB RAM and 8 CPU cores**.

 ### Software Requirements